Aubergine, also known as eggplant or brinjal, is technically a fruit.

 However, some interesting findings regarding diabetes have surfaced in recent years.

-Certain studies, such as this one, found that having low levels of manganese in the blood was associated with a higher prevalence of diabetes and kidney problems.
+Some studies found that having low levels of manganese in the blood was associated with a higher prevalence of diabetes and kidney problems.
+(5)

 According to the researchers, this suggests that manganese may play an important role in blood sugar regulation and healthy renal function.